Posted in: Hot Topics, Parenting Concerns

 This is not the first time we have had to help our kids process a horrifying situation like this.

-But the killing of George Floyd is also different.
+But the murder of George Floyd is also different.
 Unlike with Michael Brown, the physical restraint and passive violence leading to George Floyd’s death was captured on video – by a 17-year-old girl, no less – making all of us witnesses to the tragedy.

 We have seen videos of police brutality against Black people before.
 But in this video, there is graphic evidence of the physical violence and suffering that occurred, and the lack of response by police to Mr. Floyd’s cries for air and onlookers’ cries for help, as he was pinned down for nearly nine minutes.
 Parents must consider the reality that our children, especially our teens and young adults, have probably seen this video.
 Possibly more than once.